NRLParticipation/NRL-Cookbook/docs/marketing-pr/photo-captions.md

 ---

-## High complexity: visual accessibility command centre
+## High complexity: Visual Accessibility Command Centre

 Use this when managing large image sets, multiple platforms, and accessibility compliance requirements.